TANK COMMANDER (straight-armed)

 Steeler comes from a blue collar middle-class background.
 He put himself through college on an ROTC scholarship and work as a heavy equipment operator.
 Familiar and proficient with all NATO and Warsaw Pact AFV's.
 Graduated Armor School, top of class.
 Special Training: Cadre-XAFV Project; Artillery School; AFV Desert Exercise; Covert Ops School.
 Qualified Expert: M-16; M-1911A1; MAX-10; Uzi.

 "Young, reckless, often clashes with authority (superior officers), but he's one tough soldier!"

-When the new version of Steeler was released in 1983, two major changes were made to his construction.
+When Steeler was re-released in 1983, two major changes were made to his construction.
 The straight-arms were replaced with arms that could swivel at the bicep, and his bulky waist-piece was replaced by a slimmer one.
 Also, the date stamp on the figure was changed from "1982" to "82-83."
-While technically only a variation, the changes are substantial enough to consider this a new version.
-However, as many people consider this only a variation, we have chosen to list this figure as version 1.5, rather than version 2.
-Other than "straight-arm" and "swivel-arm" releases, no variations of the Steeler figure are known to exist.
+While the changes are substantial enough for some to consider this a new version, it is still technically just a variation.
+Because of this, we have chosen to list this figure as version 1.5, rather than version 2.

 Most of the 1982 series figures re-used molds from each other, repainted slightly to make them seem more original.

 The head of Steeler was re-used with Flash, Hawk, and Short-fuze.
 Steeler's waist-piece was shared with twelve of the original fifteen figures.
 Steeler's legs were shared with Breaker, Clutch, Grunt, Hawk, Rock N Roll, Short-fuze, Stalker, and Zap (and in 1983, Tan Grunt v2 and in 1984 Tan Clutch v2).